Jomon (縄文) period 9000 B.C.

 Around 300B.C.
 Yayoi culture replaced Jomon culture.
 Yayoi characteristics show on their earthen wares.
 They are rounder, smoother, simpler design, and the techniques were greatly improved.
-They were named Yayoi culture because of the location they were found was Yayoi-cho area near Tokyo University.
+They were named Yayoi culture because of the location they were found was Yayoi-cho (name of the place) area near Tokyo University.
 They found bronze items such as a bronze sword (銅剣), bronze pike(銅矛), bronze mirror(銅鏡), bronze musical instrument(銅鐸).
 Those were imported from China and Korea but Japanese started to make their own later part of Yayoi period.
-Iron wares were seldom excavated but they have evidence of usage of Iron wares.
+Iron wares were seldom excavated but they have the evidence of the existence of Iron wares.

 Yamato (大和) period 300 A.D. — 593 A.D

 At the end of the Yayoi period, there were many small countries called Go-zoku (豪族).
 Around 400 A.D. most powerful Go-zoku united the country and called it Yamato-chotei (大和朝廷).
 This is the imperial court, the Emperor’s ancestor.
 They had the power to build an enormous size tomb, called Kofun (古墳).
-Inside of the famous kofun, Ougonzuka kofun (黄金塚古墳) in Osaka, we found swords.
+Inside of the one of the famous kofun, Ougonzuka kofun (黄金塚古墳) in Osaka, we found swords.
 Its hilt was made in Japan and blade was made in Chine.
-On the surface of the hilt, they depicted a design of a house.
-Also, we found items like armor, mirror, iron tools, jewelry.
-Those are called Haniwa (埴輪).
-Outside of Kofun, they placed Haniwa.
+On the surface of the hilt, they depicted the design of a house.
+Also, we found many items like armor, mirror, iron tools, jewelry inside of the Kofun.
+Outside of Kofun, they placed Haniwa (clay figurine).
 Those Haniwa are smiling people, animals, houses, and soldiers wearing swords.
 Also, they placed tube shape haniwa (埴輪) outside of Kofun as a retaining wall.
 Judging from the writings on the back of mirrors and swords, they were using Kanji (Japanese characters) by 5, 6th century.